Air2air/northworks/public/content/c-main.md

 title: Cheryl North
 type: interview
 useFigures: true
-description: Noted classical music journalist for the Bay Area News Group and syndicated newspapers
+description: Noted classical music journalist for the Bay Area News Group and syndicated newspapers.
+More than 100 items are on this website.
+The search button above allows you to select by musician, composer or year.
 tags:
   - Piano
   - Johann Sebastian Bach